ZacBland/DCGAN/README.md

 ### Generate

 There is a function within the `src/` folder called generate.
 Before running this function, please download the model.zip from this [link](https://drive.google.com/file/d/1tMgNib8BymXr5MGEqTKMfLrfDqobD0Vd/view?usp=sharing) and move model.zip into the root folder of the directory.

-Then, run the following command:
+There are two functions within `generate.py`, `generate_plot()` and `generate_imgs()`. `generate_plot()` will open a matplotlib plot of a 4x4 grid of newly generated images. `generate_imgs()` will save a specified number of newly generated images to a given folder.

+To run these functions, either add one of the following commands to the bottom of the file or run from a seperate file:
 ```
-python src/generate.py
+generate_plot()
+generate_imgs(dir="folder/of/your/choosing", num_of_imgs=7000)
 ```
-This script will be up 16 new images generated from the model.
-Click anywhere on the window to generate new images.

 ## Results